Ek Villain: Plot

-A young woman Aisha Verma, tries to leave a message for her husband, Guru Divekar, when a masked man who has entered her house, kills her by defenestration.
+A young woman, Aisha Verma, tries to leave a message for her husband, Guru Divekar, when a masked man who has entered her house kills her by defenestration.
 At her funeral, CBI officer Aditya Rathore points out that it is vital to track down the murderer or else Guru will go on a killing spree.

-Flashback: Guru was a ruthless hitman working for mob boss Caesar, who raised and trained him to murder the goons who killed his parents.
-When Guru is arrested for killing Debu, Debu's mother refuses to testify against him, and warns him that one day God will make him pay for his crimes, by making him lose his loved one.
+Past: Guru was a ruthless hitman working for mob boss Caesar, who raised and trained him to murder the goons who killed his parents.
+When Guru is arrested for killing Debu, Debu's mother refuses to testify against him and warns him that one day God will make him pay for his crimes by making him lose his loved one.
 Guru soon falls in love with Aisha, an optimistic girl dying from a terminal illness, and they get married.
 Guru gives up his old life and gets a job while Aisha receives treatment in Mumbai and recovers.
-She discovers she is pregnant and decides to tell Guru in person when he returns from his interview, but is murdered before that.
+She discovers she is pregnant and decides to tell Guru in person when he returns from his interview, but is murdered before she could.

-Present: Rakesh Mahadkar is an unsuccessful man who is constantly insulted and ridiculed by his wife Sulochana for his shortcomings.
-While he dearly loves his wife, he vents out his frustration by murdering other women who speak rudely to him, and Aisha turns out to be one of them.
+Present: Rakesh Mahadkar is an unsuccessful man who is constantly insulted and ridiculed by his wife, Sulochana "Sulu" Mahadkar, for his shortcomings.
+While he dearly loves his wife, he vents his frustration by murdering other women who speak rudely to him, and Aisha turns out to be one of them.
 Guru hunts down Rakesh and brutally beats him up, then admits him to a hospital and pays for the expenses, intending to punish him by repeatedly bringing him to the brink of death, saving him, and doing it all over again.
 At the hospital, when Guru learns that Aisha was pregnant, he is devastated.
-While assaulting a nurse, Rakesh is again intercepted by Guru.
+While assaulting a nurse, Rakesh is again interrupted by Guru.
 Rakesh realizes that Guru is Aisha's husband and is seeking vengeance.
 Upon the suggestion of his friend Brijesh, he taunts Guru over the phone and then kills Aisha's father.

-Rakesh expects Guru to kill him so that he can die as a hero in the eyes of Sulochana and everyone else while Guru will be tarnished.
-However, Caesar calls Guru and says that he has killed Sulochana to avenge Aisha for Guru, and left Rakesh's little son Manish for Guru to kill.
-An enraged Rakesh stabs Guru with a screw driver and takes up a boulder to kill him, but is hit by a car and dies from his injuries.
-Guru adopts Rakesh’s son Manish and completes the wishes on Aisha's bucket list.
+Rakesh expects Guru to kill him so that he can die as a hero in the eyes of Sulochana and everyone else, while Guru will be tarnished.
+However, Caesar calls Guru and says that he has killed Sulochana to avenge Aisha for Guru and left Rakesh's little son Manish for Guru to kill.
+An enraged Rakesh stabs Guru with a screwdriver and takes up a boulder to kill him, but is hit by a car and dies from his injuries.
+Guru adopts Manish and completes the wishes on Aisha's bucket list.